Homs rebel puts fate in Syrian government hands

 Speaking quietly, one man said: "We really hope these words are true."

-The Syrian authorities term the screening process as "situation settlement", or normalisation.
+The Syrian authorities term the screening process as "situation settlement", or normalization.
 The stated aim of the process is the rehabilitation or prosecution of rebels by the state.

 One soldier, asked whether he could forgive rebel combatants, pulled out his cell phone to show a photo of a young man.
 "See this guy?
 He was my friend.
 They killed him.
 A bullet through the head," he said.
 "It was them.
 One of them," he said, pointing to the evacuees.

-"But if normalisation means we put down our weapons and go back to the way things were, then I'm good with that."
+"But if normalization means we put down our weapons and go back to the way things were, then I'm good with that."

 Asked the same question, a senior officer gave a less clear cut answer: "Come back in a couple of months and see for yourself."